llmsystem/llmsys_f25_hw7/README.md

 In this problem, you

 - Implement the ranking loss for the reward training in `compute_loss`.
-- The model should be based on a pre-trained transformer (DistilBERT)
+- The model is based on a pre-trained transformer (DistilBERT)
-- Add proper handling for batched inputs and GPU acceleration

 **1.2** Train your reward model using the provided preference data: